venbn/Module13-HW/README.md

 The file "Colab_venture_funding_with_deep_learning.ipynb" is Google-colab version which can be uploaded to Google-colab and executed which runs fine.

-"venture_funding_with_deep_learning.ipynb" file is jupyter notebook format which fails to executes, when i try executing it - the jupyter notebook dies.
+"venture_funding_with_deep_learning.ipynb" file which is the jupyter notebook format has been removed as it fails to executes, when i try executing it - the jupyter notebook dies.

 ## Dev